priynshgupta/zentra-web-chatbot/README.md

 HUGGINGFACEHUB_API_TOKEN=your_huggingface_token_here
 ```

+- or If you are using LLM model Locally(Llama 3) their is no dependencies to install:

 ### 4. Set Up MongoDB

 Make sure MongoDB is running on your system.
 If you're using a cloud MongoDB instance, update the MONGODB_URI in your `.env` file.